PipIWYG/sabl-core/README.md

 $ cd example-app
 ```

-Once the composer Laravel installation has completed, create a new MySQL database schema to host application data.
+Once the Laravel installation has completed, create a new MySQL database schema to host application data.
 ```
 $ mysql -uroot -p
 Enter password: